eugenia1984/english/glossary.md

 - **of course** is a phrase used to express strong agreement or to indicate that something is obvious.

+- **ongoing** describes something that is currently in progress, continuing, or not yet finished.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker

 - **outside** refers to the area or space that is not inside a particular building or room.
 In the context of the dialogue, Sophie mentions that she saw Tom taking pictures in the area that is not inside the building.